SUMMARY OF RESPONSIBILITIES

 - Ability to set goals, organize and prioritize daily activities, exercise necessary follow-up, and be detail-oriented.

 - Ability to work independently to meet job requirements.

-- Driving is required, therefore, candidate must have a valid Texas driver’s license, related insurance and good driving record.
+- Driving is required; therefore, the candidate must have a valid Texas driver’s license, related insurance, and a good driving record.